There was a palpable energy when I stepped off the plane. No one else in the airport could feel it.

 Interruptions to a routine shake people out of autopilot.

 The good thing about temporal landmarks is they can be as seemingly trite as Monday or the first of the month.
-What’s important is the landmark is meaningful enough to us individually to spur action.
+What’s essential is the historic is meaningful enough to us individually to spur action.

 5 Ways to Hack the Fresh Start Effect

-My fresh start was certainly on the more radical end of the spectrum.
-You don’t need to change companies or careers to experience the positive impact of the Fresh Start Effect.
+My fresh start (starting a scratch insurance agency) was undoubtedly on the more extreme end of the spectrum.
+However, you don’t start your business or change careers to experience the positive impact of the Fresh Start Effect.

 The 🔑 to hacking the Fresh Start Effect is manufacturing temporal landmarks with enough meaning to interrupt our poor habits.